fancycade/tele/README.md

 Alternative syntax for Erlang

-DISCLAIMER: This software should be considered and used at your own risk.
+DISCLAIMER: This software should be considered experimental and used at your own risk.
 The language is not stable and could be changed at anytime.

 This repository is broken up into separate projects.

-- SPEC.md: specification defining tele syntax
+- SPEC.md: specification defining Tele syntax
-- tele: tele to erlang transpiler written in Zig
+- tele: Tele to erlang compiler written in Zig
-- examples: example projects using tele
+- examples: example projects for demoing and testing Tele
 - book: Markdown book for documentation